Reawakening of the Medicine People, part 6: Return of the Bearwalker

 "The Ojibways have great respect for the Bear.
 According to their legends, in the distant past the Bear had a human form and was in fact an ancestor of the Ojibways.
 Therefore he understands the Indian language and will never attack or fight any Indian if he is addressed properly."

-To the Anishinaabeg, the bear is the one who can walk between the upper, middle, and lower worlds.
-Bear is a friend and teacher, and also a guide to help people in their travels between the worlds.
-Bear is often seen as female.
-She is the maternal one who brings us dreams and medicine and shows us how we can find peace, safety, and direction in her home in the North.
-She is the epitome of the concept of mino-bimaadiziwin – a good way of a life.
+- Miskwaabik Animikii (Norval Morrisseau)For the Anishinaabeg, the bear is the being capable of traversing the upper, middle, and lower worlds.
+The bear is considered a friend, teacher, and guide, assisting people in their journeys between these realms.
+Often perceived as female, she embodies the maternal figure who provides dreams and medicine, guiding us to find peace, safety, and direction in her northern home.
+She represents the essence of mino-bimaadiziwin – a good way of life.

 Heya~wya~whe~ H ͤya~whe~yawhe~yaw!